 I’m excited about this spring fling in the form of a garden themed dresser!

-The first thing that you have to understand is that any remaining chippy paint is going to leave a texture on the surface of the dresser if you just paint over it.
+The first thing that you have to understand is that any remaining chippy paint is going to leave a texture on the surface of this vintage dresser if you just paint over it.

 In addition, whatever you put over that remaining paint may ultimately chip off as well.
 The adherence of your final paint layer is only as good as the adherence of what is under it.